 - Your child will likely have a phase-in process to smoothly acclimate to the routine of their new school.
 This may be as short as one day, or as long as two to four weeks of gradual acclimation, depending on his or her comfort level and previous experience in a school setting.
 This phase in will be recommended by your child’s teacher, and during this time we ask that parents stay flexible.

-- The Renaissance community asks that parents join a committee and that they attend monthly parent education events.
+- The Renaissance community asks that parents that they attend parent education events.
+They are also welcomed to join committees.
 Committees include new-parent outreach, literacy groups, philanthropy, fundraising, grant writing and more.
 Committees generally take 1-2 hours per month, and can meet online, at school, at neutral locations and more.

 - We also ask parents to encourage their child’s independence at home.
 This may mean instilling ways for their child to contribute to the family by helping with daily chores and more.
 While a typical school may not ask as much of its parents, we feel that a healthy school and its children thrive on the collective contributions of each family.